llewellynksj/fuelbot/README.md

 ## Testing

+### Dummy Account:

+For the purposes of project assessment, a dummy account with the below details has been set up with a number of dummy details so that records and insights can be viewed fully without the need to complete a number of entries:

+Username: joebloggs

+Password: password1

 ### **Pep 8**
 The Pep8 Linter shows no errors in the final code of this programme.
 It does however show 4 warning messages.
 These message all realte to my use of global variables.